Find Affordable College Courses

-In terms of popularity, Liberal Arts & Humanities is the 3rd most popular major in the state out of a total 38 majors commonly available.
+In this state, Liberal Arts / Sciences & Humanities is the 3rd most popular major out of a total 38 majors commonly available.

-Education Levels of Liberal Arts & Humanities Majors in Arkansas
+Education Levels of Liberal Arts / Sciences & Humanities Majors in Arkansas

 Liberal Arts / Sciences & Humanities majors in the state tend to have the following degree levels: